jaz-HANS/product/README.md

 ```

 ### Seed DB (MongoDB)
 - (WARNING: This will insert 10M records into your DB and may take 5-10 minutes depending on your machine.
-You'll know it's finished when you receive a 'NoSQL Generation Speed (time)' log in your console.)
+After a few minutes, you'll receive a 'NoSQL Generation Speed (time)' log in your console, followed shortly by additional console progress updates.)
 ```
 npm run seed
 ```